 - difficulty in walking or speaking

-- problems with your eyesight that are usually temporary
+- problems with your eyesight such as loss of vision

 Coping with side effects